ygdantas/safsecpat/README.md

 -----------------------------------------------------------------
 SafSecPat is a machinery for enabling automated reasoning with safety and security patterns, as well as consequences of using such patterns.

+SafSecPat has been presented in the following article (under submission):

-Authors: Yuri Gil Dantas, and Vivek Nigam.
+Yuri Gil Dantas, and Vivek Nigam.
+Automating Safety and Security Co-Design through Semantically-Rich Architectural Patterns, TCPS 2021.

 -----------------------------------------------------------------
 Purpose of this README file